Embedded SDK Integration Guide

 phone: '5551234567',

 The show() call returns an instance object.
 Use addEventListener('close', callback) to be notified when the modal closes.
-Your callback receives an event object with a type field indicating what happened:
+Your callback receives an event object with a type field indicating what happened, an applicantDetailId identifying the applicant for future Snappt.modal.opencalls, and additional type-specific metadata.

 instance.addEventListener('close', function (event) {